 Financial information about Council Tax spending can also be found on in our Council Tax financial information.

-Council Tax is collected by the council to fund services provided by it and by other organisations, such as Derbyshire County Council and parish councils in the borough, and these are set out on the Council Tax bill, together with how much of the bill contributes to those organisations.
+Council Tax is collected by the council to fund services provided by other organisations, such as Derbyshire County Council, and these are set out on the Council Tax bill, together with how much of the bill contributes to those organisations.

 The information as to how those organisations spend that money will be available from those organisations and you will be able to find that information by following the above link or searching the websites of those organisations.
 The council does not hold information about spending of other organisations.

-Please provide proof that Pound Sterling is a legitimate currency.
-I am willing to pay my Council Tax and issue you with a Promissory Note and/or will agree to pay in a method other than Pound Sterling.
+Does the council have to provide proof that Pound Sterling is a legitimate currency?
+What is it I am willing to pay my Council Tax by issuing you with a Promissory Note and/or will you agree to accept payment in a method other than Pound Sterling?

 Pound Sterling is the official currency of the United Kingdom.
+This is set out at s.1 Currency Act 1982.
 This is the accepted currency by the United Kingdom government and is accepted by countries globally.
 It is not for the council to prove that Pound Sterling is a legitimate currency, it is for whoever disputes this to prove otherwise.

 The Council Tax legislation requires the payment of Council Tax once a demand is made.
 It is not an obligation to make a promise to pay; it is a requirement to make an actual payment.
 The council is not obliged to accept any type of payment other than Pound Sterling and will not accept any other type of payment.
 The council does not accept a promissory note and will require payment within the time limits identified in the Council Tax bill and by the means stipulated at the back of that bill.